GRAPHITE: Generating Automatic Physical Examples for Machine-Learning Attacks on Computer Vision Systems: Setting up Automatic Physical Attacks

 \subsection{Problem Setup}

-In our approach, our goal is to find some perturbation $\delta$ and a small mask $M$ such that when $\delta$ is applied to a victim image $x$ our model $F$ predicts the target label $\target$ with high survivability.
-The area that $\delta$ may occupy is constrained by the mask $M$.
-The perturbations must have high expected survivability under transformations $t$ sampled from a distribution $T$.
-To help with initialization, we will utilize an example target image $x_{tar}$.
+Our goal is to find some perturbation $\delta$ and a small mask $M$ such that when $\delta$ is applied to a victim image $x$ in the area defined by mask $M$, our model $F$ predicts the target label $\target$ with high \eotmetric. \EOTmetric is estimated over $t$ transforms sampled from a distribution of transforms $T$.
+We describe a targeted attack formulation but can easily adapt to untargeted.